Please enter a destination

 Transfer back to Tokyo by train.

 Transfer from Nagano to Kyoto via the high-speed Bullet Train.
+The train ride is approximately 3 hours.

 We recommend hailing a local taxi for today's transfer, they are readily available, safe and affordable.